 - Lemon juice to taste

 Preheat the oven to 325°F. Mix paprika, coriander, turmeric, cinnamon, and 1 tsp. pepper in a large bowl.
 Add lamb shanks and rub the spices using your hands.
 Take a large frying pan and add olive oil.
 Transfer the spiced lamb shanks to the pan and wait until mildly brown.
-Perform the same steps with remaining pieces of lamb shanks and then transfer it to casserole dish with a lid.
+Perform the same steps with the remaining pieces of lamb shanks and then transfer them to the casserole dish with a lid.

 In the next step, take a mini blender or a food processor and place onion, garlic, and ginger in the mixer to finely mince it.
 Add a tbsp of olive oil to the pan, add onion to the mixture, and sauté it for at least 3-4 minutes until it softens.
 Wait for the spices to cover the onions completely before moving onto the next step.